sblisesivdin/sblisesivdin.github.io/contact.md

 This website is [https://sblisesivdin.github.io/](https://sblisesivdin.github.io/).

-I'd be happy to collaborate on new projects.
+I'd be happy to collaborate on new studies/projects.
 Please send me an email (sblisesivdin-AT-gmail.com OR bora-AT-gazi.edu.tr).
-I am not an active social media user, but I have a [LinkedIn account](https://www.linkedin.com/in/sblisesivdin).